20kaushik02/spotify-manager/README.md

 - graphing
   - stores links as from-to pairs
   - fetches all playlists and links of the user into memory and then works with data. assumption is graphs won't be too big

+## to-do:

+- re-evaluate all logging
+- DRY all the API calls and surrounding processing